Munster Senior Club Camogie Championship

 The Munster Senior Club Camogie Championship is an annual camogie competition organised by the Munster Council of the Camogie Association and contested by the champion senior clubs in the province of Munster in Ireland.
 It is the most prestigious club competition in Munster camogie.

 The winner of the Munster championship contests the semi-final of the All-Ireland Senior Club Camogie Championship.

 The championship was first contested in 1964.

-Truagh-Clonlara are the reigning champions, having beaten Gailltir by 9 '45s to 8 '45s in a free taking competition after both sides finished level 4-12 to 3-15 after extra-extra time in the 2024 final.
+St Finbarr's are the reigning champions, having beaten De La Salle by 3–11 to 2–12.